tu-nguyen-do-duc/oss-mlops-platform/README.md

 - **Project Use-Cases (e2e)**:

   - [Fashion-MNIST MLOPS pipeline](https://github.com/OSS-MLOPS-PLATFORM/demo-fmnist-mlops-pipeline)
+## Using the CLI tool
+Use the tool in your terminal to create/import config repositories or create work repositories.
+To get start please refer to the instructions on [Installations, setups and usage.md](../tools/CLI-tool/Installations, setups and usage.md).
+For deploying the platform to a remote server you can also take a look at the [Generic guide to start a remote server.md](../tools/CLI-tool/Generic guide to start a remote server.md)
 ## High-Level Architecture Overview

 The following diagram illustrates the architectural design of the MLOps platform: